top of page

 The Lanna-style Viharn Lai Kham was originally built in 1345 and safeguards the highly revered Phra Buddha Sihing statue, also known as the Lion Buddha.
 Legend claims the idol originated in Sri Lanka and is over 1500 years old, having passed through several ancient kingdoms before finding its home in Chiang Mai.
 With its intricately carved teakwood interior and golden stenciled murals, the viharn itself is a masterpiece of Northern Thai craftsmanship, making it a spiritual and artistic centerpiece of Wat Phra Singh.

-The 16th century Chedi Ku Lais stands quietly behind the Viharn Lai Kham, distinguished by its unique five-tiered roof.
+The 16th century Chedi Ku Lais stands quietly behind the Viharn Lai Kham, distinguished by its unique five tiered roof.
 A narrow tunnel links its inner chamber directly to the viharn, suggesting a once hidden ritual connection between the two structures.
 During restoration efforts, workers uncovered a trove of long lost treasures and sacred relics within the chedi’s chamber, an unexpected glimpse into the spiritual and historical layers buried deep within temple complex.

-These life-size statues were created in memory of monks that have passed away
+These life size statues were created in memory of monks that have passed away

 Between the 16th and 18th centuries, Wat Phra Singh experienced a period of decline and neglect during Burmese occupation.
 Its revival began in the early 19th century under King Kawila, who initiated extensive restoration efforts to return the temple to its former glory.
 Another major restoration took place in the 1920s, led by the revered monk Khru Srivichai Ba, whose influence helped reinstate the temple’s spiritual prominence.
 In recognition of its historical and religious importance, King Rama VIII elevated Wat Phra Singh to the status of a Royal Temple of the First Grade in 1935.

-The famous monk Khru Srivichai Ba initiated extensive renovations during the 1920s
+The famous monk Khru Srivichai Ba initiated extensive renovations during the 1920's

 Thanks for reading about Wat Phra Singh - Temple of the Lion.
-Check out more destinations here!
+Check out more awesome destinations here!